seantrott/mentalizing_experimental_materials/README.md

 # Experimental materials for investigating mentalizing and pragmatic inference

-This repository contains the JsPsych code to run the online experiments described in Trott and Bergen (Discourse Processes, to appear).
+This repository contains the JsPsych code to run the online experiments described in Trott and Bergen (*Discourse Processes*, to appear).

 ## Dependencies